The Formo Web SDK is open source and implements the standard Events API.

 window.formo.identify(...);

-Track custom user actions with the track() function:
+Track user actions by calling the SDK track() function:

 {